dlehmhus/aor-feathers-client/README.md

-# Feathers REST Client for Admin-on-rest
+# Feathers Websocket Client for Admin-on-rest

-The perfect match to build Backend and Frontend Admin, based on REST services.
+The perfect match to build Backend and Frontend Admin, based on Websocket services.
 For using [feathers](https://www.feathersjs.com) with [admin-on-rest](https://github.com/marmelab/admin-on-rest).

+This project is based on [aor-feathers-client](https://github.com/josx/aor-feathers-client) and modified to work with websockets.

 ## Features
 * GET_MANY_REFERENCE